TypeFox/monaco-languageclient/docs/advanced-usage/extended-mode-with-langium.md

 - See [Web Workers guide](./web-workers.md) for advanced worker patterns
 - Review the [API Reference](../api-reference/monaco-languageclient.md) for detailed configuration options

-The extended mode provides the full power of VS Code's architecture for your Langium-based language servers, enabling rich editing experiences that work seamlessly in the browser.
+The extended mode provides the full power of VSCode's architecture for your Langium-based language servers, enabling rich editing experiences that work seamlessly in the browser.